namoopsoo/namoopsoo.github.io/content/note/2026-09-06-how-to-enjoy.md

 Your daily frog .
 Your daily highlight must be first.

 - (1) strategize on the time for protecting your natural pace time.
+ Maybe we can access this time any  time at will.
+Just need the mental fortitude.
+Might practice starting earlier in the morning though.

 ## references